 A money market account is a type of savings account that typically requires a higher minimum deposit and daily balance, yet it offers a higher interest rate than most standard savings accounts.

 You also get to retain the convenience and flexibility of a regular savings account by making withdrawals as you need them without the wait time of other savings accounts.
 You might even be able to write a few checks from your account, depending on the bank.

 Ready to get started saving?
 Check out our top picks for this year’s best money market accounts.

-On the plus side, transfer times are quick, with same day transfers occurring before 5:00 p.m. on your AbleBanking accounts and just a 2-3 day wait when transferring to and from an external bank.
+On the plus side, transfer times are quick, with same-day transfers occurring before 5:00 p.m. on your AbleBanking accounts and just a 2-3 day wait when transferring to and from an external bank.
 Compare that to a 5-10 day wait with other banks, and it’s not really that long.

 Ally offers a low entry money market account that gives you quick and easy access to your money.
 Unlike the bank’s traditional savings account, you can access your money with both a debit card and personal checks.

 Ally doesn’t charge any monthly maintenance fees and has some nice ATM benefits.
 Any Allpoint ATM in the country is available for use free of charge, and even if you use another ATM, Ally will reimburse your fees up to $10 each cycle.

 Bank of Internet

 There’s not even an initial deposit required to open the account, so you get access to the benefits of a money market account without having to save a lot ahead of time.

 Bank of Internet’s money market account allows you to earn more interest than it’s high-yield savings account, and it also offers more flexibility in accessing your cash.
 For example, you get limited free check writing abilities and a free Visa debit card.

 That makes saving even easier because you can deposit checks into your account straight from your smartphone.
 Bank of Internet’s money market account is a great choice if you like to have quick, easy access to your funds while still earning interest on what you have.

-After the 12-month introductory period is over, you’ll earn 0.61% on your money market account balance ranging between $0 and $10,000,000.
-Another interesting feature by EverBank is its pledge to keep its APY in the top 5% of rates offered by its main competitive accounts.
+After the 12-month introductory period is over, you’ll earn 1.35% on your money market account balance ranging between $0 and $10,000,000.
+Another interesting feature by TIAA Bank is its pledge to keep its APY in the top 5% of rates offered by its main competitive accounts.

-In order to open a money market account with EverBank, you must have an initial deposit of $1,500, and you only qualify for the 1.11% introductory APY if those funds are transferred from a non-EverBank account.
+In order to open a money market account with TIAA Bank, you must have an initial deposit of $1,500, and you only qualify for the 1.50% introductory APY if those funds are transferred from a non-TIAA Bank account.
 Still, there’s no monthly fee for this high interest rate, so if you have the money available, it could be a wise move.

-You also get a pretty wide range of ATM freedom when you select an EverBank money market account.
-You can use any EverBank ATM throughout the country for free, and any non-EverBank ATM fee you incur is reimbursed in full when you keep your balance above $5,000.
+You also get a pretty wide range of ATM freedom when you select a TIAA Bank money market account.
+You can use any TIAA Bank ATM throughout the country for free, and any non-TIAA Bank ATM fee you incur is reimbursed in full when you keep your balance above $5,000.

 Capital One 360

-Accounts up to $9,999.99 earn a 0.60% APY while accounts $10,000 and over earn a full 1.00% APY.
+Accounts up to $9,999.99 earn a 0.85% APY while accounts $10,000 and over earn a full 1.60% APY.
 There’s no minimum deposit required, but you must have some type of balance to consider your money market account officially ‘opened’ (even if it’s just a penny).

 Currently, Capital One doesn’t offer debit cards or personal checks for the money market account, but you can take advantage of mobile check deposits through your smartphone.
 Deposits can also be made via electronic transfer, over the phone, by mail, or through approved wire transfers.

 There are no monthly or annual fees charged on your money market account.
 However, you should note that there is no overdraft protection offered with Capital One’s money market account, and you must agree not to withdraw more than your current balance.

 There’s no minimum deposit required so you can either start saving from scratch or transfer over existing funds when you open your account.
 Plus, you get to write checks directly from your account.
 Add to that no monthly fees and you have a strong contender for your savings goals.

-While the minimum opening deposit is just $25, you’ll need a balance of at least $10,000 to qualify for a high interest rate ranging between 0.80% and 1.00% APY.
-If your balance is less than $10,000, you’ll only earn 0.1% APY.
+While the minimum opening deposit is just $25, you’ll need a balance of at least $10,000 to qualify for a high interest rate of 1.35% APY.
+If your balance is less than $10,000, you’ll only earn 0.25% APY.
 You’ll also need that $10k balance to avoid a $10 monthly fee assessed on your account.